 Pregnancy and Risks of Transmission

 Although the rate of transmission has declined in recent years, there are several risks factors that impact MTCT.
 Without medical intervention, about two-thirds of MTCT occur during labor and delivery and one-third occurs in utero (Figure 16-3).
 In utero transmission mostly occurs during the third trimester of pregnancy.
 Breastfeeding also poses a significant risk of transmission of HIV.
 The most important predictor of perinatal transmission appears to be plasma HIV RNA load.
 Transmission can occur at any viral load but usually does not occur with viral loads <1000 copies/mL.
-Although the risk of transmission increases with increasing viral loads, there is no clear threshold above which all women transmit the virus.6 Other risk factors that contribute to MTCT include obstetrical complications such as prolonged and premature rupture of membranes, mode of delivery, and concomitant genital tract ...
+Although the risk of transmission increases with increasing viral loads, there is no clear threshold above which all women transmit the virus.6 Other risk factors that contribute to MTCT include obstetrical complications such as prolonged and premature rupture of membranes, mode of delivery, and concomitant genital tract infections. ...